run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-distributed-training.md

 ## See Also

-*   The source code of the image used in the Quickstart in [Github](https://github.com/run-ai/docs/tree/master/quickstart/distributed)
+*   The source code of the image used in this Quickstart document is in [Github](https://github.com/run-ai/docs/tree/master/quickstart/distributed)
 *   For a full list of the ``submit-mpi`` options see [runai submit-mpi](../cli-reference/runai-submit-mpi.md)